soverenio/docs/docs/administration/updating-soveren.md

 digger:
   token: <TOKEN>
 ```
 This frees you from passing the token value in the command line or through the environment variables.
-And you can also tune a number of other values lime CPU & MEM limits or log level of the Agent's components.
+And you can also tune a number of other values like CPU & MEM limits or log level of the Agent's components.

 After creating the `values.yaml` file, run the following commands: